farjump/raspberry-pi/README.md

 ## Operating System Debugging

-OS-aware debugging is part of our business offer and is disabled in this version.
+OS-aware debugging is part of our business-level plan and is disabled in this version.
 Please, [contact us for more details](https://farjump.io/contact-us).

 ## Multi-core Debugging

-Multi-core debugging is part of our business offer and is disabled in this version.
+Multi-core debugging is part of our business-level plan and is disabled in this version.
 Please, [contact us for more details](https://farjump.io/contact-us).